SFDO-Tooling/CumulusCI/docs/2gp-testing.md

 feature test package instead of deploying the project unmanaged.

-When executed on a specific commit, the flow acquires a 2GP feature test package id from the \"Build Feature Test Package\" commit status on that commit.
+When executed on a specific commit, the flow acquires a 2GP feature test package id from the "Build Feature Test Package" commit status on that commit.
 It installs that package, then executes Apex unit tests.

 ```{note}